-There are several theological reasons for why we retain the
+There are several theological reasons why we retain the black

-black dog after salvation that is beyond the scope of this article, but I
+dog after salvation that are beyond the scope of this article, but I wanted to

-After Joshua’s generation died off and the generation that knew
+After Joshua’s generation died off, the generation that followed

-got away from them.
-They wound up integrating with their pagan neighbors, and
+of Yahweh.
+They wound up integrating with their pagan neighbors, and it turned

-it turned out to be spiritually ugly and costly to the nation of Israel.
-If we
+out to be spiritually ugly and costly to the nation of Israel.
+If we elect to

-elect to backslide and start walking in the flesh, it only results in burdens
+backslide and start walking in the flesh, it only results in burdens rather

-rather than blessings.
-Someone proposed a remedy, “The answer to backsliding is
+than blessings, yes?
+Someone proposed a remedy: “The answer to backsliding is

 I wanted to mention an insidious danger with our black dog or

 sin nature.
-We can keep it on a leash, figuratively speaking, and prevent
+Figuratively speaking, we can keep it tethered to a leash and

-mentally it can pose a threat to our spirituality and relationship with the
+and poses a threat to our spirituality and relationship with the Lord.
+It is

-To better understand this, there is a principle Jesus spoke of
+To better understand this concept, recall that Jesus spoke of having

-between the two and concludes that thinking sinfully about something is no
+concludes that thinking sinfully about something is no different than literally

 (Mat 5:27) You have heard that it was said to those of old,